-- The FOA is shifted so that its center is at the location of the winner neuron. - 2.
-The global inhibition of the WTA is triggered and completely inhibits (resets) all WTA neurons. - Inhibitory conductances are transiently activated in the saliency map, in an area corresponding to the size and new location of the FOA.
+1) The FOA is shifted so that its center is at the location of the winner neuron;

+2) The global inhibition of the WTA is triggered and completely inhibits (resets) all WTA neurons;

-To slightly bias the model to jump next to salient locations spatially close to the currently attended location, small excitatory conductances are also transiently activated in a near surround of the FOA in the saliency map (proximity preference rule proposed by Koch and Ullman5).
+3) Inhibitory conductances are transiently activated in the saliency map, in an area corresponding to the size and new location of the FOA.
+In order to slightly bias the model to next jump to salient locations spatially close to the currently attended location, small excitatory conductances are also transiently activated in a near surround of the FOA in the saliency map ("proximity preference" rule proposed by Koch and Ullman [5]).

-Since we do not model any top-down mechanism, the FOA is simply represented by a disk whose radius is fixed to one twelfth of the smaller of the input image width or height.
-The time constants, conductances, and firing thresholds of the simulated neurons are chosen so that the FOA jumps from one salient location to the next in approximately 30 to 70 ms (simulated time), and so that an attended area is inhibited for approximately 500 to 900 ms, as it has been observed psychophysically.
+Since we do not model any top-down mechanism, the FOA is simply represented by a disk whose radius is fixed to one twelvth of the smaller of the input image width or height.
+The time constants, conductances, and firing thresholds of the simulated neurons are chosen so that the FOA jumps from one salient location to the next in approximately 30-70ms (simulated time), and so that an attended area is inhibited for approximately 500-900ms, as it has been observed psychophysically [11].
 The difference in the relative magnitude of these delays proved sufficient to ensure thorough scanning of the image by the FOA and prevent cycling through a limited number of locations.

-Figure 4 demonstrates the interacting time courses of two neurons in the saliency map and the WTA network for a very simple stimulus consisting of one weaker and one stronger pixels in an otherwise empty map.
+Fig. 4 demonstrates the interacting time courses of two neurons in the saliency map and the WTA network, for a very simple stimulus consisting of one weaker and one stronger pixels in an otherwise empty map.